2023 Best Economics Bachelor's Degree Schools in Georgia

 Full Economics at Covenant College Report

-Georgia Southern University ranked #8 on this year’s Best Economics Bachelor’s Degree Schools in Georgia list.
-Located in the town of Statesboro, GaSou is a public school with a very large student population.
+With a ranking of #8, Georgia Southern University did quite well on this year’s best schools for economics students working on their bachelor’s degree.
+Located in the distant town of Statesboro, GaSou is a public college with a fairly large student population.

 While working on their Bachelor's Degree, economics majors at GaSou accumulate an average of around $25,522 in student debt.

-Georgia State University ranked #9 on this year’s Best Economics Bachelor’s Degree Schools in Georgia list.
-Georgia State is a very large public school located in the large city of Atlanta.
+Georgia State University landed the #9 spot in the 2023 rankings for the best bachelor’s degree economics programs.
+Georgia State is a fairly large public school located in the city of Atlanta.

 While working on their Bachelor's Degree, economics majors at Georgia State accumulate an average of around $27,259 in student debt.
 The average monthly payment of a loan this size is about $134, assuming that the borrower is on a 10-year repayment plan.